Greek withdrawal from the eurozone: Economic criticism

 Richard Koo, chief economist for Nomura Research Institute, accused IMF and EU of basing their negotiation position on unrealistic assumptions.
 As Koo pointed out, IMF's argument was that if the austerity programme had been implemented as assumed, no further debt relief would have been needed under 2012's framework.
 The EU's argument was that Greece encountered a difficult situation in 2015 because it delayed implementation of structural reforms.
 Koo said that the argument was highly unrealistic because structural reforms do not work in a short run, adding that the US did not benefit from the Reaganomics structural reforms during Reagan's era.
 After publishing documents which admit that the southern European country needs debt relief and a moratorium on debt repayment for 30 years, the IMF was only "slowly beginning to understand" the Greek economy, said Koo.

+A further line of criticism concerned the allocation of bailout funds and the delay in restructuring Greek public debt.
+A 2016 study by Jörg Rocholl and Axel Stahmer of the European School of Management and Technology estimated that, of €215.9 billion distributed under the first and second Greek adjustment programmes, only €9.7 billion, or less than 5 percent, directly contributed to the Greek fiscal budget.
+The study found that €139.2 billion, or more than 64 percent, was used for debt repayment and interest payments, €37.3 billion, or 17 percent, was used to recapitalise Greek banks, and €29.7 billion, or 14 percent, was used as incentives connected with the 2012 private-sector involvement debt restructuring.

+The IMF's ex post evaluation of the 2010 Stand-By Arrangement also criticised the absence of debt restructuring at the start of the programme.
+It stated that private creditors were able to significantly reduce their exposure to Greek government debt between 2010 and 2012, and that delayed restructuring shifted debt into official hands, leaving taxpayers and the official sector exposed.
+The report also concluded that not addressing Greece's debt problem decisively at the outset likely aggravated the contraction in output, although it also noted that the programme gave the euro area time to build a firewall against wider contagion.